-When you run a query in the console, you receive results in the table format.
-Each statement appears in a separate tab in the Database Console tool window.
+Usually, when you run a query, you receive results in a table format.
+Each statement appears in a separate tab in the Services tool window.
 For example, if you have two SELECT statements in the query, you will see two tabs in the tool window.

 Open a new tab for each query